-While there is significant controversy over how much data collection violates user privacy, there is also a more substantial problem that users have with the telemetry feature.
-The telemetry process can consume an increasing amount of disk space, which slows down other applications that run on your system.
+While there is significant controversy over how much data collection violates user privacy, users have a more substantial problem with the telemetry feature.
+The telemetry process can consume an increasing amount of disk space and slows down other applications that run on your system.

-The information collected includes data related to frequency an application is used and which features are used, as well as system diagnostics, system files, and other related metrics.
+The information collected includes data related to the frequency an application is used and which features are used, as well as system diagnostics, system files, and other related metrics.

 The service sends all the data it collects to Microsoft periodically.
 The purpose of collecting this data is to boost user experience.
 With the data, Microsoft strives to fix any potential issues.

-The benefits of the Compatibility Telemetry feature include:
+Benefits of the Compatibility Telemetry

-The telemetry service is optional and was also a part of Windows 8 and Windows 7 after certain upgrades.
+The telemetry service is optional and was also a part of Windows 8 and 7 after certain upgrades.
 The telemetry service is provided via a diagnostic tracking service.

 Thankfully, this guide will help you disable the feature so it won’t consume all your processing power.
 Here are four ways in which you can get rid of it.

-You can update the drivers either manually by visiting the manufacturer’s website and following the directions found there or by using the driver update application found on your computer.
-To do the latter, follow these steps:
+You can update the drivers manually by visiting the manufacturer’s website and following the directions or using the driver update application on your computer.

-Type ‘Device manager’ into the Search box.
+Type ‘Device Manager‘ into the Search box.

-In the device manager window, right-click on the driver device you want to update, and select the ‘Properties‘ option from the window.
+In the device manager window, right-click on the driver device you want to update and select the ‘Properties‘ option from the window.

 Click on the ‘Driver‘ tab and choose ‘Update Driver.’

-When you are finished updating the drivers, you need to reboot the system.
+After updating the drivers, you need to reboot the system.
 The driver will be installed automatically as the system restarts.

 Here are the steps for this method:

 Click on [R] and the [Windows] button simultaneously.
 The Run command window will appear on the screen.
-Enter ‘services.msc‘ in the open command box, and click on ‘OK.’
+Enter ‘services.msc‘ in the command box, and click on ‘OK.’

-This takes you to the ‘Services Manager‘ window.
+Doing so takes you to the ‘Services Manager‘ window.
 Look for ‘Connected User Experiences and Telemetry‘ and right-click on it.
 Choose ‘Properties‘ from the dropdown list.

-Now click ‘Stop‘ to stop the ‘Connected User Experiences and Telemetry,’ and choose ‘Disabled‘ from the drop-down menu.
+Now click ‘Stop‘ to stop the ‘Connected User Experiences and Telemetry‘ and choose ‘Disabled‘ from the dropdown menu.

-Once you have completed the above steps, visit the ‘Task Manager’ window to check if it was successful or not.
-If the problem persists go to the next step.
+Once you have completed the above steps, visit the Task Manager window to check whether it was successful.
+If the problem persists, go to the next step.

 Type ‘Disk Cleanup‘ into the search bar and choose that app.